udacity/create-your-own-adventure/english/marshmallow.md

 But you have a growing sense that these mundane objects are vital to your survival.

-You decide to try to light a fire to melt some of the more judgmental marshmallows so you look for some kindling.
+You decide to try to light a fire to melt some of the marshmallows so you look for some kindling.

 You have the suspicion that you are being closely watched.